andyl/uber_gen/notes/design.md

 There is a mix task to serve the doc on the local machine.

-The ugen server detects filesystem changes and dynamically updates the web page (using LiveView).
+The atree server detects filesystem changes and dynamically updates the web page (using LiveView).

 There are server plugins for common editors: emacs, vim, vscode.